tair-opensource/TairZset/CMDDOC.md

 #### Return value

 A two elements multi-bulk reply, where the first element is a string representing an unsigned 64 bit number (the cursor), and the second element is a multi-bulk with an array of elements.

+### EXUNIONSTORE

+> EXZUNIONSTORE destination numkeys key [key ...]
+[WEIGHTS weight [weight ...]]
+[AGGREGATE SUM | MIN | MAX]
+> time complexity: O(N)+O(M log(M)) with N being the sum of the sizes of the input sorted sets, and M being the number of elements in the resulting sorted set.

+#### Command Description:

+Computes the union of numkeys sorted sets given by the specified keys, and stores the result in destination.
+It is mandatory to provide the number of input keys (numkeys) before passing the input keys and the other (optional) arguments.

+By default, the resulting score of an element is the sum of its scores in the sorted sets where it exists.

+Using the WEIGHTS option, it is possible to specify a multiplication factor for each input sorted set.
+This means that the score of every element in every input sorted set is multiplied by this factor before being passed to the aggregation function.
+When WEIGHTS is not given, the multiplication factors default to 1.

+With the AGGREGATE option, it is possible to specify how the results of the union are aggregated.
+This option defaults to SUM, where the score of an element is summed across the inputs where it exists.
+When this option is set to either MIN or MAX, the resulting set will contain the minimum or maximum score of an element across the inputs where it exists.

+If destination already exists, it is overwritten.

+#### Return value

+Integer reply: the number of elements in the resulting sorted set at destination.

+### EXUNION

+> ZUNION numkeys key [key ...]
+[WEIGHTS weight [weight ...]]
+[AGGREGATE SUM | MIN | MAX] [WITHSCORES]
+> time complexity: O(N)+O(M*log(M)) with N being the sum of the sizes of the input sorted sets, and M being the number of elements in the resulting sorted set.

+#### Command Description:

+This command is similar to ZUNIONSTORE, but instead of storing the resulting sorted set, it is returned to the client.

+For a description of the WEIGHTS and AGGREGATE options, see ZUNIONSTORE.

+#### Return value

+Array reply: the result of union (optionally with their scores, in case the WITHSCORES option is given).